Sviatlana Tsikhanouskaya: Campaigning

 Though she was running as an independent candidate, Tsikhanouskaya attracted support from across the spectrum of Belarus's political opposition.
 Vital Rymasheuski, co-leader of Belarusian Christian Democracy, announced his party's support, as did the Belarusian Social Democratic Party (Assembly), United Civic Party of Belarus, and Belarusian Women's Party "Nadzieja".
 She also received support from 2010 presidential candidate Mikola Statkevich, and president of the Rada of the Belarusian Democratic Republic, Ivonka Survilla.
 Tsikhanouskaya's shared experience with the other wives of arrested dissidents earned her many supporters among women.
 Rallies in support of Tsikhanouskaya and in opposition to Lukashenko were the largest in the history of post-Soviet Belarus, attracting crowds of 20,000 in Brest and 220,000 in Minsk.
 Tsikhanouskaya had no political experience, and she had to be taught how to speak to the media.
 This endeared her to voters and protesters, who saw her as an ordinary citizen like themselves.
-Her open dislike of politics fueled this response.
+Her open dislike of politics fuelled this response.

 During the presidential campaign, Tsikhanouskaya was repeatedly threatened, recounting threatening phone calls from unknown numbers, which said, "We will put you behind bars and place your children in an orphanage".
 Tsikhanouskaya said she then decided to persevere in her campaign, saying that "there must be a symbol of freedom".
 Her campaign began as Amnesty International condemned Belarus's discriminatory treatment of women opposition activists, including threats of sexual violence and threats by authorities to take children away from opposition figures and send them to state-run orphanages.
 Worried for the safety of her children, Tsikhanouskaya had them hidden abroad in Lithuania.

 Tsikhanouskaya said that she ran for president out of love, to free her husband from prison.
 She ran on only three political issues: the release of political prisoners, constitutional limitations on the presidency, and new elections.
 Once these three things happened, she said, she would step down from the presidency.
 To reform the constitution, she pledged to set a referendum on returning to the original draft of the 1994 Belarusian constitution, reinstating a limit of two terms for the president.
 She also vowed to move away from the union treaty with Russia.
 She said that her main goal was to establish free and fair elections.
 She viewed the election as illegitimate due to the government's refusal to register Lukashenko's main political opponents as candidates.
 She pledged to deliver a plan for transparent and accountable elections within six months of taking office.

 Tsikhanouskaya's economic platform emphasized increasing the importance of small and medium-sized businesses in the Belarusian economy.
 She planned to offer interest free loans to small and medium-sized businesses, cancel state inspections of private entities, and provide legal protection for foreign investors.
 She planned to allow profitable state owned enterprises to continue to operate, while requiring unprofitable state owned enterprises to take advice from outside professionals.